 Child support is a critical element of any divorce involving children, and it is a complicated issue that demands close attention.
-Understanding the basics as they relate to child support in Texas can help you move past your divorce with increased confidence—knowing that your children’s best interests are provided for.
+Understanding the basics as they relate to child support in Texas, as well as consulting with a Killeen child support attorney, can help you move past your divorce with increased confidence—knowing that your children’s best interests are provided for.

 The Payor’s Responsibility

 If you are the primary custodial parent, it means that your children live primarily with you and spend time with their other parent according to a visitation schedule.
 As such, you financially provide for your children’s needs and creature comforts on a daily basis, and this is your ongoing contribution to their financial support.